SophieHYe/page/README.md

 If you are a BSc or MSc student at UCL and interested in research within our group, feel free to email me to arrange a 15-minute meeting.

-## Call for Proposals
-- 🎉 We are organizing [LMPL@SPLASH 2025 workshop](https://conf.researchr.org/home/icfp-splash-2025/lmpl-2025), see you in Singapore in October!
-- 🎉 We are organizing [APR@ICSE 2025 workshop](https://program-repair.org/workshop-2025/), see you in Ottawa in April!

 ## News